Michael McKissonJournalism Educator

-McKisson earned his sUAV pilot’s license from the FAA in September 2016.
-In addition to teaching students the rules, regulations and best practives of drone journalism, McKisson works with media partners to film for stories they are producing.
+I earned my sUAV pilot’s license from the FAA in September 2016.
+In addition to teaching students the rules, regulations and best practices of drone journalism, McKisson works with media partners to film for stories they are producing.

 McKisson worked with a colleague and accompanied eight students to the U.S./Mexico and U.S./Canadian border to compare and contrasts the two borders using drone videography.
 The work appears on the website Bordering110.com, which won AEJMC’s best student digital journalism project.

 He has helped dozens of students earn their own pilots’s license allowing them to use drones in their own work.

 If you need drone video or images, please contact me to discuss.

 I’m a long-time bicyclist and an event longer-time Tucsonan.
 I always prefer getting where I am going on two wheels as opposed to four.
 Like most bicyclists I prioritize, safety, pavement quality and speed when deciding which route to take, which results in riding the same street repeatedly.

 That all changed when Erik Binggeser, better known as @truemarmalade, turned me on to Wandrer, which analyzes which streets you have and haven’t ridden based on GPS routes.
 It turns out despite riding my bike in Tucson for more than 12 years, I had only ridden on about 25 percent of the 2,800 miles of Tucson roads.

 Starting in January 2022, I began riding new-to-me streets in an effort to ride all 2,800 miles of roads in the city of Tucson.

 I am documenting the project using street photography, drone photos and GPS mapping.
 When finished, I plan to create a book of photos, interviews and demographics.